Elizabeth Edwarde PGDip(Counselling), MBACP (Accred), CQSW

 A good therapeutic alliance is vital and this is achieved if the therapist strives to offer three conditions: empathy, honesty, and unconditional acceptance.

-I charge £50 an hour for individuals and £60 for couple sessions.
-I charge £40 for students and those on a low income, e.g single parents, who do not receive help from their ex-partner.
+I charge £40 an hour for individuals, (£30 for NHS workers, students and those on a low income, e.g single parents, who do not receive help from their ex-partner, people with disabilities, etc.)

 I am a few minutes walk from Morden Tube station, bus and tram stops.
-There is also off road parking available outside my office.
+There is also off road parking available at my office.

-You can contact me by email, the landline or my mobile.
+You can contact me by email, or my mobile.
 If you cannot get a reply you can also text me on my mobile, or leave a message.